makrai/notes/jurafsky19-slp2-ch15-unification.md

 * elegantly express syntactic constraints that would be difficult to express
-  * augmenting the rules of ordinary context-free grammars with attachments that specify feature structures for the constituents of the rules, along
+  * augmenting the rules of ordinary context-free grammars with attachments that specify feature structures for the constituents of the rules, long
   * unification operations that express constraints on those constituents.
 * From a grammatical point of view, these attachments will accomplish the follw
   * associate complex feature structures with both